dbt-labs/docs.getdbt.com/website/blog/analytics-craft/2022-01-12-time-on-task-calculation.md

 ---
-title: "How We Calculate Our Time on Task"
+title: "How We Measure Business Hours via Time on Task"
-description: "Anyone who’s done analysis for operational teams can tell you that one of the peskiest and most frequent data requests is to measure a team’s Time on Task."
+description: "This piece will provide an overview of how and critically *why* to calculate Time on Task and how we use it here at dbt Labs."
-slug: time-on-task-calculation
+slug: measuring-business-hours-sql-time-on-task-calculation

 authors: [dconnors]

 tags: [analytics craft]
 hide_table_of_contents: false

-date: 2022-01-13
+date: 2022-01-28
 is_featured: false
 ---